anyscale/templates/templates/intro-workspaces/README.md

 **Ray dashboard > Jobs**

 To see the status of an active or previously run Ray job, navigate to `Ray Dashboard > Jobs` in the UI.
-Click a job to open the detail page where you can see an overview of job progress, logs, and even details about the individual tasks and actors.
+Click a job to open the detail page where you can see an overview of job progress, logs, etc.

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-workspaces/assets/ray-dashboard-jobs.png" height=400px/>